Mehakb/react-with-tailwindcss/README.md

 With this boiler plate you can start to code for components directly.

-It includes create-react-app, tailwind css, postcss-cli, autofixer packages.
+It includes create-react-app, tailwindcss, postcss-cli, autoprefixer, fontawesome for menu icon of bars  packages.
 This bolier plate has much of extra content removed.